dpopkov/sprng/fsangsb/ecomm-proj/dev_process.md

 2. Add methods to the form service for months and years
 3. Update checkout component to retrieve the months and years from service
 4. Update HTML template to populate drop-down lists for months and years
+5. Use dependent fields for expiration year and month

 14 - Checkout Form - Layout
 ---------------------------